Optimal Product Design by Sequential Experiments in High Dimensions

-The identification of the optimal design of products or packaging is challenged when attributes and their levels interact.
-Firms recognize this by testing product profiles prior to launch, where the effects of interactions can only be revealed in the head-to-head comparison of a small number of finalists.
-A difficulty in conducting analysis for product design is dealing with the high dimensionality of the design space, which also leads to the selection of promising finalists for testing to be challenging.
-We propose an experimental criterion of the expected improvement in market share for efficiently testing product profiles with high potential in sequential experiments.
-Then, we incorporate a stochastic search variable selection method to selectively estimate relevant interactions among the attributes.
+The identification of optimal product and package designs is challenged when attributes and their levels interact.
+Firms recognize this by testing trial products and designs prior to launch where the effects of interactions are revealed.
+A difficulty in conducting analysis for product design is dealing with the high dimensionality of the design space and the selection of promising product configurations for testing.
+We propose an experimental criterion for efficiently testing product profiles with high demand potential in sequential experiments.
+The criterion is based on the expected improvement in market share of a design beyond the current best alternative.
+We also incorporate a stochastic search variable selection method to selectively estimate relevant interactions among the attributes.
 A validation experiment confirms that our proposed method leads to improved design concepts in a high-dimensional space compared to alternative methods.

-Keywords: Design Criteria, Expected Improvement, Interaction Effects, Stochastic Search Variable Selection
+Keywords: Design Criterion, Expected Improvement, Interaction Effects, Stochastic Search Variable Selection

 Suggested Citation: Suggested Citation